CelanMatjaz/go-posts/README.md

 # Go-posts

 Simple fullstack app written in Go where users can post posts.
+Project was meant primarily for learning Go.

 ## Run